Shaz3e/S3-Joomla/README.md

  - Use Responsive Video "Default Off"
  - Fixed Header "Default Off" If you want to hide/show header and Menu on scroll up/down
  - Enable Height i.e. 100 (Fixed header will be hide after scrolling down 100px)
- - Scrollable Data
+ - Scrollable Data with Anchor Link
  - Scroll Speed
- - Scroll Options

 ### How To Use
  - [WIKI](https://github.com/Shaz3e/S3-Joomla/wiki)